 This project is in a state of constant revision.
 If you have any comments, questions or ideas, please email email@example.com!

-Featured in Bitch Magazine, Racialicious, Ms. Magazine, and The Line Campaign.
+Featured in Bitch Magazine, Racialicious, Ms. Magazine, The Line Campaign, Feministing, Scientific American Blog Network, New Hampshire Public Radio, and Buzzfeed.